North Korea has made rapid progress in its weapons programme, which it claims is necessary to defend itself against a possible US invasion.

-Here's what you need to know about the North's missile and nuclear weapons programme and its military forces.
+Here's what we know about North Korea's missile and nuclear programme and its military forces.

 Missiles that can reach the US